A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems: Abstract

 \section{Abstract}

-Many cyber-physical systems (CPS) rely on high-dimensional numeric telemetry and explicit operating rules to maintain safe and efficient operation.
-Recent large language models (LLMs) are increasingly considered as decision-support components in such systems, yet most deployments focus on textual inputs and do not directly address rule-grounded reasoning over numeric measurements.
-This paper proposes a rule-aware prompt framework that systematically encodes CPS domain context, numeric normalization, and decision rules into a modular prompt architecture for LLMs.
-The framework decomposes prompts into five reusable modules, including role specification, CPS domain context, numeric normalization, rule-aware reasoning, and output schema, and exposes an interface for plugging in diverse rule sets.
-A key design element is separating rule specification from the representation of normalized numeric deviations, which enables concise prompts that remain aligned with domain rules.
-We analyze how different normalization strategies and prompt configurations influence rule adherence, interpretability, and token efficiency.
-The framework is model-agnostic and applicable across CPS domains.
-To illustrate its behavior, we instantiate it on numeric anomaly assessment in an IEEE 118-bus electric power transmission network and evaluate several prompting and adaptation regimes.
-The results show that rule-aware, z-score-based value blocks and a hybrid LLM-detector architecture can substantially improve consistency with CPS rules and anomaly detection performance while reducing token usage, providing a reusable bridge between numeric telemetry and general-purpose LLMs.
+Smart grids rely on high-dimensional numeric telemetry and explicit operating rules to maintain reliable and secure operation.
+Recent large language models (LLMs) are increasingly considered as candidate decision-support components for power system operations, yet most deployments focus on textual logs, alerts, or operator messages and do not directly address rule-grounded reasoning over numeric grid measurements.
+This paper proposes a rule-aware prompt framework that systematically encodes power system domain context, numeric normalization, and decision rules into a modular prompt architecture for LLMs.
+The framework decomposes prompts into reusable modules, including role, domain context, numeric normalization, rule-aware reasoning, value block, and output schema, and exposes an interface for plugging in diverse grid operating rules.
+A key design element separates rule specification from the representation of normalized numeric deviations, enabling concise prompts aligned with power system criteria.
+To illustrate its behavior, we instantiate the framework on numeric anomaly detection in the IEEE 118-bus transmission network and evaluate several prompting and adaptation regimes.
+The results show that rule-aware, z-score-based value blocks and a hybrid LLM+DL architecture substantially improve both consistency with grid operating rules and anomaly detection performance while reducing token usage, providing a reusable bridge between grid telemetry and general-purpose LLMs.